![]() |

 Program

-The two schools will run one after the other, with a pre-school optional day where the basic concepts necessary to attend the schools will be presented.
-Participants to the pre-school day will be required doing some concrete exercises allowing them to get familiar with the bases that are assumed understood during the school.
-The weekend between the two schools will be devoted to presenting additional concepts that are pre-requisite to attend the second school.
-Participants familiar with these topics will be given the alternative of some optional excursions (not included in the registration fees).
+The two schools run one after the other, with a pre-school optional day where the basic concepts necessary to attend the schools have been presented.
+Participants to the pre-school day were required doing some concrete exercises allowing them to get familiar with the bases that are assumed understood during the school.
+The weekend between the two schools was devoted to presenting additional concepts that are pre-requisite to attend the second school.

 Pre-school day